ut-db-teaching/cs395t-fall25/index.md

 layout: home
 ---
 # Course Introduction
-This course is an undergrad-level database system course.
-Its focus is introducing the internals of a database system.
-It does NOT cover how to build applications (like web applications) over database systems.
-Students are expected to understand the design of each database system component and get experience implementing a few key components in a pedagogical database system.
+This graduate-level seminar course discusses advanced topics on the intersection between database systems and large language models (LLMs).
+We will mainly discuss 1) the novel database technologies for supporting modern LLMs (i.e., vector databases for retrieve-augmented generation) and 2) the integration of LLMs into databases for analyzing structured and unstructured data, such as PDF documents and text.

-This course assumes students have completed the following undergraduate-level courses: data structures, algorithms, and operating systems, or have equivalent knowledge.
+This course assumes students have completed the following undergraduate-level courses: data structures, algorithms, databases, and operating systems, or possess equivalent knowledge.
+Familiarity with at least one general-purpose programming language is required for conducting the research project.

-Since the course labs are based on Rust, students are expected to learn Rust programming independently.
-There will be a small project covering Rust basics, but the course will not teach Rust programming.
-Therefore, while prior knowledge of Rust is not required, familiarity with at least one general-purpose programming language (e.g., C/C++, Java) is necessary to get started quickly with Rust.